NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

     - Notice that each `RUN` step is finalized with a [`docker-clean` command](https://github.com/benkirk/containers/blob/main/extras/docker-clean).
 This utility script removes temporary files and cached data to minimize the size of the resulting image layers.
 One consequence is that the first `zypper` package manager interaction in a `RUN` statement will re-cache these data.
 Since cached data are not relevant in the final image - especially when run much later on - we recommend removing it to reduce image bloat.
     - We choose `/container` as the base path for all 3rd-party and compiled software so that when running containers from this image it is obvious what files come from the image vs. the host file system.
+    - We generally choose to add the search paths for compiled libraries to the "system" (container) default search paths rather than rely on `LD_LIBRARY_PATH`.
+Since we are installing single versions of the necessary libraries this approach is viable, and makes the resulting development environment less fragile.

 #### The compiler + dependencies layer
 Next we will extend the base layer to include 3rd-party compilers, a particular MPI (configured for maximum compatibility with Derecho), and NetCDF.
 We proceed on three parallel paths: